 Holly Webb has explored the relationships between friends in a way that children will understand and identify with.
 Friendships between school children change and develop quickly and it can be hard for them to understand the range of emotions that often accompany them.
 Holly’s book acknowledges that negative emotions, hurt and anger can be a normal part of friendships but her use of ‘The Pocket Dog’ also provides her characters with the tools to find a solution to their situation.

 If you have a child who is struggling with friendship issues this would be a great book to read with them.
-We have a copy of The Pocket Dog to give away.
-You can win a copy by entering here.

 Thank you to Scholastic for sending us The Pocket Dog and for generously giving away a copy to one of our readers.